Huy-GV/XWave/README.md

     cd /directory/containing/docker-compose.yaml/
     docker compose --env-file docker.env up --build
     ```

+## Run Integration Tests
+- To run integration tests:
+    - Ensure the secret `SeedData:Password` is set as it is used as the password for the test databases
+    - Ensure Docker engine is running and targeting Linux

 ### Usage
 - Sending request to retrieve available products: open `https://localhost:5000/api/product`